Updated version of this article here.

 Now, you can write as many long screeds as you like but without someone yelling at the media to pay attention, you may as well send it up the chimney.
 Not that you'd know that from the sources who are now claiming press credit in the histories while giving me a Stalinesque airbrushing-out — naughty!

 Mike Marqusee's subsequent "disappearing" of my work, including monstering me to Mark Thomas at the launch of Mark's Coca-Cola art protest exhibition in London, was particularly upsetting.
 Not to mention his reaction to his author friend's prolonged touching my breasts in front of him at a party at the house he shared with Liz Davies: "Oh, that's Praful.
 He always does that.
-What do you want me to do about it?" was traumatising.
-What he did to my partner, Charles Shaar Murray, for defending me, was little short of malicious.
+What do you want me to do about it?" — meaning I'd better not ask him — was traumatising.
+What he did to my partner, Charles Shaar Murray, for defending me against a gratuitous attack by Marqusee, was little short of malicious.

 To have done all that work when no-one wanted to know and then watch Certain Parties fall over themselves to lay claim to it once something was up for grabs is not an edifying sight.
 No sirree, not by a long chalk.
 As an exercise in capitalist expropriation, this class (and gender and race) act on the part of the comrades is a wonder to behold.
-(Read the comments at the New Left Project.
+(Read the comments at the New Left Project on Ian Sinclair's The March That Shook Blair.
 They are all at it.)

 The personal is political even on Planet SWP